Importance of Preventing Condensation in Shipping Container Home

 At first, it may look like placing the vapor barrier right behind the drywall is a good solution.
 One may think that migration of air and vapor will be inhibited by the vapor barrier and since the latter is almost exactly at room temperature there will be no condensation on it.
 Well, nothing is as it appears to be.
 The sad truth is that there is no perfect vapor barrier.
 If you remember Murphy’s laws – “All sealed joints will leak”.

 Once the vapor migrates towards the container’s metal wall, it will condensate and the water will be trapped between two barriers with little chance to evaporate in warmer seasons.
-In the similar way will act vapor retarders (as their name points out, they only slow the process of migration of vapor through the wall, but they do not stop it).
+In a similar way will act as vapor retarders (as their name points out, they only slow the process of migration of vapor through the wall, but they do not stop it).

 Summarizing – the extra interior vapor barrier is a recipe for disaster.

 Contribution of air leaks to the migration of vapor through the wall (Canada is a perfect example of the impact of condensation, due to its long heating season).
 Source: EcoHome: (The Difference Between Air Barriers and Vapor Barriers)

 The above pictures emphasize the fact that an overwhelming amount of vapor migrates via air leaks.
 Given the fact that walls are never airtight, even the best layer of vapor barrier behind the drywall cannot stop this process.
 And then, in container houses, the vapor faces the impermeable and airtight metal structure preventing its escape to the outdoors!
 In contrast – familiar Tyvek sheets covering the outer sides of exterior walls in traditional housing are airtight (if we ignore perforations by staples and nails), however, they are permeable to vapor allowing it to escape from inside of the wall! (to make it clear – Tyvek sheets also offer protection from bulk water(rain)).